firstred/postnl-api-php/docs/2-quickstart.rst

 .. note::

         This example used the Flysystem (filesystem) cache.
-An extensive list of supported caches can be found on this page: https://www.php-cache.com/en/latest/
+An extensive list of supported caches can be found on `this page <https://www.php-cache.com/en/latest/>`_.

 Logging
 =======